ccarruitero/makemehapi/exercises/cookies/problem.md

 /set-cookie
 ```

-`set-cookie` endpoint will set cookie with key 'session' and value as `{key : 'makemehapi'}`.
-Cookie  should be `base64json` encoded, it should expire in `10 ms`.
-Set domain scope of cookies as `localhost`.
-You can return any value in response.
+The `set-cookie` endpoint will set a cookie with the key 'session' and the value `{key : 'makemehapi'}`.
+The cookie  should be `base64json` encoded, should expire in `10 ms`, and have a domain scope of `localhost`.
+The response is unimportant for this exercise, and may be anything you like.

 ```
 /check-cookie
 ```

-`check-cookie` endpoint will have cookies received from `/set-cookie` endpoint.
-If `session` key is present in cookies then simply return `{user : 'hapi'}`. otherwise return `unauthorized` access error
+The `check-cookie` endpoint will have cookies received from the `/set-cookie` endpoint.
+If the `session` key is present in cookies then simply return `{user : 'hapi'}`, otherwise return an `unauthorized` access error.

 --------------------

 ##HINTS

-In your `server.route()` function, you can add the following option:
+In your `server.route()` function, you may add the following option:

 ```js
 config: {